Edsel Ford: Death and legacy

 Ford developed metastatic stomach cancer and undulant fever.
 Surgery for the cancer was unsuccessful due to the metastasis, and he died in 1943 at Gaukler Point, in his lakeside home in Grosse Pointe Shores, at the age of 49 from stomach cancer.
 All of his nonvoting stock was donated through a codicil in his will to the Ford Foundation, which he had founded with his father seven years earlier.
 He is buried at Woodlawn Cemetery in Detroit.

 Each of Ford's children inherited sizable shares in the Ford Motor Company, and the three sons all worked in the family business.
-On Edsel's death, his father briefly reassumed the presidency of Ford, then Edsel's son, Henry Ford II, became president of the company on September 21, 1945.
+On Edsel's death, his father briefly reassumed the presidency of Ford; then Edsel's son, Henry Ford II, became president of the company on September 21, 1945.

 Ford was one of the most significant art benefactors in Detroit history.
-As president of the Detroit Arts Commission, he commissioned the famous Diego Rivera Detroit Industry Murals in the Detroit Institute of Arts (DIA).
+As president of the Detroit Arts Commission, he commissioned the Diego Rivera Detroit Industry Murals in the Detroit Institute of Arts (DIA).
 He was an early collector of African art and his contributions became part of the core of the original DIA African art collection.
 After his death, his family continued to make significant contributions.

 He helped finance exploratory expeditions, including the historic flight of Admiral Richard Byrd over the North Pole in 1926.
 Byrd, in his Antarctic expeditions, also financed by Edsel, named the Edsel Ford Range of mountains after him.
 Other Antarctic homages include Ford Massif, Ford Nunataks, and Ford Peak.

 Interstate 94 in the Detroit Metropolitan Area is named the Edsel Ford Freeway.

 In September 1957, Ford Motor Company unveiled a new division of cars called Edsel.
 The Edsel division included the Citation, Corsair, Pacer, Ranger, Bermuda, Villager, and Roundup models.
 The Edsel division is remembered as a significant commercial failure.
 The cars sold moderately well in their first year, but the Edsel division was discontinued soon after the 1960 models were introduced.